sorbet/sorbet/website/docs/faq.md

 far forward as macOS 11.0 Big Sur, and on most Linux distributions where `glibc`, `git` and `bash` are present.
 We do not test nor publish prebuilt binaries for macOS on Apple Silicon.
-We have reports that it doesn't work, but no one on the Sorbet team has access to Apple Silicon-based macOS machines, and thus have been unable to diagnose and any problems.
+We have reports that it doesn't work, but no one on the Sorbet team has access to Apple Silicon-based macOS machines, so we have been unable to diagnose any problems.
 If you are interested in working on this, feel free to reach out in the #internals channel on our [Sorbet Slack](/slack).
 There is currently no Windows support.